-- Referring to the return on 2017/2018, the actual return on the fund performance is captured at -5.43%.
-There were adjustments arising from the timing differences in recognition of fees expenses which resulting in an unfavorable return on the fund performance of -5.70%. - Actual returns in the past five years on a net basis (net of tax and charges), or since inception if shorter (warning statement: this is strictly the performance of the investment fund, and not the returns earned on the actual contributions paid of the Investment-Linked product) - The investment returns shall be calculated based on the unit price of the Investment-Linked fund and the formula shall be consistent with that of the benchmark indices. - Any performance comparison of an Investment-Linked fund must be with that of a similar fund, in terms of investment objectives & focus and based on similar time frame of at least 12 months.
-For funds which have existed less than 12 months, the takaful operator shall not use the annualised monthly performance figures for such purposes.
+- Referring to the return on 2017/2018, the actual return on the fund performance is captured at 3.08%.
+There were adjustments arising from the timing differences in recognition of fees expenses which resulting in an unfavorable return on the fund performance of -7.35%. - Net returns are adjusted for tax and fund management fees.
+Those are the actual returns in the past five (5) years, or since inception if shorter, and are strictly the performance of the investment-linked fund.
+Thus, the returns are not earned on the actual premium paid of the investment-linked product.